Linkta-org/core/.github/docs/MVP_SYSTEM_DESIGN_DOCUMENTATION.md

 7. Implement undo/redo functionality to allow users to revert or re-apply changes made to LinktaFlow

 Backend:
-1. Implement API endpoints for retrieving, updating, and deleting a specific LinktaFlow
+1. Improve pre-processing (add context, reformat) mechanism of UserInput
+    - Estimated Effort: 8 hours
+    - Acceptance Criteria:
+        - Pre-processing mechanisms are improved
+        - User input is enriched with relevant context
+        - Input is reformatted to ensure compatibility with LLM
+2. Improve LLM interaction mechanism to process UserInput and generate a LinktaFLow
+    - Implement a mechanism to ensure the generated LinktaFlow adheres to the desired format
+        - Estimated Effort: 4 hours
+        - Acceptance Criteria:
+            - Generated LinktaFlow is validated against the desired format
+            - Validation errors are handled gracefully
+            - LinktaFlow is formatted correctly before storage
-2. Handle LinktaFlow data manipulation and storage in the database
+3. Handle LinktaFlow data manipulation and storage in the database
-3. (TBD) Implement LinktaFlow versioning and history tracking
+4. (TBD) Implement LinktaFlow versioning and history tracking

 #### User Authentication and Authorization - Sprint 2
 >_Work in progress_